brenkem/buildroot-fus/board/f+s/cube/readme-cube.txt

 How to build and install rootfs for CubeA5/Cube2.0
 --------------------------------------------------

-Both versions are built with one set of sources.
-Even if the architecture only mentions fsimx6ul, which refers to the i.MX6UL CPU of Cube2.0, it will also build the Vybrid version needed for CubeA5.
+All Cube versions are built with one set of sources.
+This covers Cube2.0 (i.MX6UL) as well as CubeA5 and AGATEWAY (Vybrid).
+NBoot and U-Boot need sepearet binaries, but the binaries for Linux kernel and root filesystem can be used on all these boards.

 Unpack linux sources to a directory:

-  tar xvf linux-4.9.88-fsimx6ul-Byyyy.mm.tar.bz2
+  tar xvf linux-4.9.88-cube-Byyyy.mm.tar.bz2

-This creates directory linux-4.9.88-fsimx6ul-Byyyy.mm, where yyyy.mm
-is the year and month of the F&S release.
+This creates directory linux-4.9.88-cube-Byyyy.mm, where yyyy.mm is the year and month of the F&S release.
 The B indicates a Buildroot based release.

 Then unpack buildroot sources to a separate (!) directory:

-  tar xvf buildroot-YYYY.MM-fsimx6ul-Byyyy.mm.tar.bz2
+  tar xvf buildroot-YYYY.MM-cube-Byyyy.mm.tar.bz2

-This creates the directory buildroot-YYYY.MM-fsimx6ul-Byyyy.mm where YYYY.MM is the buildroot version the F&S release is based on, and Byyyy.mmm is again the F&S release version as above.
+This creates the directory buildroot-YYYY.MM-cube-Byyyy.mm where YYYY.MM is the buildroot version the F&S release is based on, and Byyyy.mmm is again the F&S release version as above.

-Buildroot expects the Linux sources in a directory "linux-fsimx6ul" next to the buildroot directory.
+Buildroot expects the Linux sources in a directory "linux-cube" next to the buildroot directory.
 So create the following symbolic
 link:

-  ln -s linux-4.9.88-fsimx6ul-Byyyy.mm linux-fsimx6ul
+  ln -s linux-4.9.88-cube-Byyyy.mm linux-cube

 Of course replace yyyy.mm in this call with the correct version reference that was created in the first step above.